 Q. What if I need a divorce but we have no children?

-A. Your divorce case will be simpler because you won't have to deal with children's issues.
-To get started, get the packet of forms for divorce without children.
+A. Your divorce case will be simpler.
+Fill out the Complaint form for a divorce without children.
 After you file and serve the papers, the case will go through the same steps as a divorce with children.

 Q. How is a parentage case (for unmarried parents) different from a divorce?

-A. There are several differences between a parentage case and a divorce:
+A. There are several differences between a parentage case and a divorce.
+In a parentage case:

 - The court will not decide any property issues.
-The only issues decided in a parentage case are custody, visitation and child support
+The only issues decided in a parentage case are parentage, custody, visitation and child support.

 Q. What issues about the children have to be decided by the court or agreed to by both parties?